 There is significant litigation in our industry regarding patent and other intellectual property rights.
 While we are not currently subject to any pending intellectual property litigation, and are not aware of any such threatened litigation, we may be exposed to future litigation by third parties based on claims that our product candidates, their methods of use, manufacturing or other technologies or activities infringe the intellectual property rights of such third parties.
 There are many patents relating to chemical compounds and methods of use.
 If our compounds or their methods of use or manufacture are found to infringe any such patents, we may have to pay significant damages or seek licenses under such patents.
 We have not conducted comprehensive searches for unexpired patents issued to third parties relating to our product candidates.
 Consequently, no assurance can be given that unexpired, third-party patents containing claims covering our product candidates, their methods of use or manufacture do not exist.
-Moreover, because some patent applications in the United States may be maintained in secrecy until the patents are issued, and because patent applications in the United States and many foreign jurisdictions are typically not published until 18 months after filing, we cannot be certain that others have not filed patent applications that will mature into issued patents that relate to our current or future product candidates and which could have a material effect in developing and commercializing one or more of our product candidates.
+Moreover, because some patent applications in the U.S. may be maintained in secrecy until the patents are issued, and because patent applications in the U.S. and many foreign jurisdictions are typically not published until 18 months after filing, we cannot be certain that others have not filed patent applications that will mature into issued patents that relate to our current or future product candidates and which could have a material effect in developing and commercializing one or more of our product candidates.
 The owner of a patent that is arguably infringed can bring a civil action seeking to enjoin an accused infringer from importing, making, marketing, distributing, using or selling an infringing product.
 We may need to resort to litigation to enforce our intellectual property rights or to seek a declaratory judgment concerning the scope, validity or enforceability of third-party proprietary rights.
 Similarly, we may be subject to claims that we have inappropriately used or disclosed trade secrets or other proprietary information of third parties.
-If we become involved in litigation, it could consume a substantial portion of our managerial and financial resources, regardless of whether we wi
+If we become involved in litigation, it could consume a substantial portion of our managerial and financial resources, regardless of whether we win or lose.
+Some of our competitors may be able to sustain the costs of complex intellectual property litigation more effectively than we can because they have substantially greater resources.
+We may not be able to afford the costs of litigation.
+Any legal action against us or our collaborators could lead to:

-- payment of actual damages, royalties, lost profits, potential enhanced damages and attorneys' fees, if any infringement for which we are found liable is deemed willful, or a case against us is determined by a judge to be exceptional; - · injunctive or other equitable relief that may effectively block our ability to further develop, commercialize and sell our products; - having to enter into license arrangements that may not be available on reasonable or commercially acceptable terms; or - significant cost and expense, as well as distraction of our management from our business.
+- payment of actual damages, royalties, lost profits, potential enhanced damages and attorneys' fees, if any infringement for which we are found liable is deemed willful, or a case against us is determined by a judge to be exceptional; - injunctive or other equitable relief that may effectively block our ability to further develop, commercialize and sell our products; - · having to enter into license arrangements that may not be available on reasonable or commercially acceptable terms; or - significant cost and expense, as well as distraction of our management from our business.